Nick Maton Player Props: Tigers vs. Braves

 Nick Maton At The Plate

-- Maton is batting .156 with six doubles, six home runs and 28 walks.
+- Maton is hitting .156 with six doubles, six home runs and 28 walks.

-- Maton has picked up a hit in 36.7% of his 60 games this year, with multiple hits in 8.3% of them.
+- Maton has reached base via a hit in 22 games this season (of 60 played), and had multiple hits in five of those games.

-- Looking at the 60 games he has played this season, he's homered in six of them (10.0%), and in 2.9% of his trips to the dish.
+- Looking at the 60 games he has played this year, he's homered in six of them (10.0%), and in 2.9% of his trips to the dish.

-- In 15 games this year (25.0%), Maton has picked up an RBI, and in four of those games (6.7%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- Maton has driven home a run in 15 games this year (25.0%), including more than one RBI in 6.7% of his games and producing three or more of his team's runs on four occasions..

 - He has scored in 19 games this year (31.7%), but has had no multi-run games.